 - Get paid to train

-- A rewarding career; supporting young adults with learning disabilities and challenging behaviour
+- A rewarding career; supporting young adults with learning disabilities, autism and behaviour that challenges

 - Carry out and implement care plans